 If you want a paper tax return or if you have not received your tax return yet, you must contact your local tax office and ask them to send you a form.
 If you have difficulties locating your tax office, check page 2 of last year's tax bill (under ‘Calcul’), check the website of the Finance Ministry or call 0257 257 57.
 This is a call centre that answers most tax questions.

 This is also where you should go if you lost or misplaced your tax return.
 Do not use a photocopy of a friend’s tax return; that would only get you both in trouble.

 We received a tax bill instead of a tax return

 For many people, the tax authorities already have all the information that they would put in their tax return.
 To make life easier for retirees, people with an invalidity or unemployment allowance, or students over 18 who have some limited income.
 Instead of a tax return, they send them a letter with a provisional tax bill calculating how much tax they will have to pay based on the information the taxman already has.
 About a million taxpayers will receive a "proposal of a simplified tax return" (see model in Dutch / French / German).

 All you need to do is check whether the information is correct; if so, the definitive tax bill will come quite soon.
-If there is something missing, you have to report that by 30 June (or online before 16 July).
+If there is something missing, you have to report that by 30 June (or online before 15 July).
 What the taxman does not know is that you have overseas bank accounts or insurance policies or that you receive maintenance.
-Moreover, you may have to pay the tax on securities accounts (for the last time) or you may want to recover some withholding tax on dividends.
+Moreover, you may want to recover some withholding tax on dividends (see p.
+35).